mobile-next/mobiledeck/README.md

 - **🚀 Hot Reload & Deploy**: Instant app updates and one-click deployment to multiple devices simultaneously
 - **🎨 Multi-Device Workspace**: View and control multiple devices side-by-side with customizable layouts and synchronized actions
 - **📸 Take screenshot**: Capture and view screenshots for debugging, and agent usage.
-- **📦 Use Mobile MCP**: [Install Mobile MCP](https://github.com/mobile-next/mobile-mcp) with a single click for mobile development and automation, debugging.
+- **📦 Use Mobile MCP**: [Install Mobile Deck MCP](https://github.com/mobile-next/mobile-mcp) with a single click for mobile development and automation, debugging.
 Connect it to any Code Assistant and Agent.

 ## 🔜 Coming soon